-When I finished radiation, I sank into grief, and became acutely aware of the fragility of life, and the human heart.
+When I finished cancer treatment, I sank into grief, and became acutely aware of the fragility of life, and the human heart.
 It was clear that my body had suffered a great deal.
 But I also viscerally realized that my heart had been beaten up and terrified by cancer treatment.
 One night, I felt inspired to write a letter to my heart.
-Here is what came out.
+Perhaps it will resonate with your own experience.

 You and I have a lot of catch up to do.

 Half a life of taking you for granted

 You’ve been a loyal friend all my life

 And yet I’ve never thanked you.

 To pay attention to you at last,